-- Release dolly brakes by opening the air tank petcock.
-(Or, if the dolly has spring brakes, use the dolly parking brake control.) - If the distance is not too great, wheel the dolly into position by hand so it is in line with the kingpin. - Or, use the tractor and first semi-trailer to pick up the converter dolly: - Position combination as close as possible to converter dolly. - Move dolly to rear of first semi-trailer and couple it to the trailer. - Lock pintle hook. - Secure dolly support in raised position. - Pull dolly into position as close as possible to nose of the second semi-trailer. - Lower dolly support. - Unhook dolly from first trailer. - Wheel dolly into position in front of second trailer in line with the kingpin.
+(Or, if the dolly has spring brakes, use the dolly parking brake control.)

+- If the distance is not too great, then wheel dolly into position by hand so it is in line with the kingpin. - Or, use the tractor and first semitrailer to pick up the converter dolly: - -Position combination as close as possible to converter dolly. - -Move dolly to rear of first semitrailer and couple it to the trailer. - -Lock pintle hook. - -Secure dolly support in raised position. - -Pull dolly into position as close as possible to nose of the second semitrailer. - -Lower dolly support. - -Unhook dolly from first trailer. - -Wheel dolly into position in front of second trailer in line with the kingpin.